top of page

 The My Brother's Keeper Denver chapter is dedicated to catalyzing positive change for young men of color in the Denver metro area.
 Through visionary leadership, we will convene local action tables around one or more of the 6 overarching MBK milestones, fostering collaboration among community stakeholders.
 These gatherings will serve as dynamic platforms for discussions on practice and policy, aiming to drive impactful initiatives that uplift and empower young men of color.
 By uniting our collective wisdom and resources, we aspire to create lasting change and advocate for policies that enhance the well-being and opportunities of these young individuals within our community.

-Technical Assistance Funding
+Technical Assistance Grant Funding

 The My Brother's Keeper Denver chapter is dedicated to empowering small nonprofits through strategic technical assistance funding.
 Our support extends to capacity building in crucial areas such as program design, theories of change, program evaluation and monitoring, and grounding frameworks.
 Additionally, we offer fee-for-service back-office support to provide an extra layer of resources.
 Our goal is not only to enhance the capabilities of these nonprofits but also to establish a program quality control mechanism.
 Through technical assistance funding, we aim to create a robust framework for nonprofits aspiring to join the MBK Denver Affiliate Network, ensuring a standard of excellence and effectiveness in our collective efforts to uplift and empower our community.